3D Configurators for Furniture

 The good news is that consumers who are shopping for furniture (and anything else) online can now preview an entire couch or sofa in 3D.
 With Threekit’s interactive 3D product configurator, no one has to guess what color the bottom of their new velvet couch or sofa will be, or wonder if the back is fully upholstered.

 Whether someone starts out shopping for a sweetheart couch in a soft red velvet or they find themselves enamored with one they find along the way, it’s crucial that shoppers see the entire piece, as though they were in the same room with it.
 Large items like velvet couches and sofas are well-suited for 3D renderings, as they’re somewhat hard to move around to preview, even in a showroom.

 And it’s important that your customer knows what they’re getting.
 If your eCommerce brand sells furniture, you know how much shipping costs for delivery and returns can cut into your bottom line.
 One of the best ways to ensure that customers get what they want the first time around is to show your customers an interactive 3D rendering that allows them to preview the product they’re considering from every angle.

-A study by eMarketer found that although sales of furniture and home furnishings only accounted for only about 10 percent of total retail eCommerce in 2018, this category represented the fastest growth at over 18 percent year over year.
+A study by eMarketer found that although sales of furniture and home furnishings only accounted for only about 10% of total retail eCommerce in 2018, this category represented the fastest growth at over 18% year over year.

 What grows consumer confidence?
 Increased information.
 If you’re wondering whether you should start to create 360 images of your products, it may help to return to your goals.
-If you aim to move the customer to purchase and ensure that shoppers’ expectations match the product they’re about to order, a 360 rendering of the product in 3D provides a better customer experience than a carousel of eight still images.
+If you want to ensure that shoppers’ expectations match the product they’re about to order, a 360 rendering of the product in 3D provides a better customer experience than a carousel of eight still images.